kuldeepdhakar/intent_classification/README.md

 The intent related to the query that achieved the highest reranked score is determined and returned as the intent of the user's query.

 ## How to Run and Test
-Here's a more structured and coherent explanation of the provided information:

 1. **Python Version**: The code is written in Python version 3.8, and it is important to note this requirement as it ensures compatibility with the codebase.

-2. **Requirements.txt File**: The "requirements.txt" file contains a list of all the necessary dependencies and packages required to run the code successfully.
+2. **Requirements.txt**: The "requirements.txt" file contains a list of all the necessary dependencies and packages required to run the code successfully.
 To install these dependencies, you can use the following command:

    ```bash
    pip install -r requirements.txt